To understand breast cancer, it’s first important to understand what cancer is: basically, the production of abnormal cells.

 The body is programmed to routinely replenish cells in different organs.
 As normal cells age or get damaged, they die off.
 New cells take their place.
 This is what’s supposed to happen.
 Abnormal cell growth refers to a buildup of extra cells.
 This happens when:

 - New cells form even though the body doesn’t need them or

 - Old, damaged cells don’t die off.

-These extra cells slowly accumulate to form a tissue mass, lump, or growth called a tumor.
+These extra cells slowly accumulate to form a malignant (or cancerous) tissue mass, lump, or growth called a tumor.
 These abnormal cells can destroy normal body tissue and spread through the bloodstream and lymphatic system.